• Categories

 What is Weglot?

-Once installed and activated, Weglot automatically detects your site’s content (including menu items) and translates it into the language you choose.
-From there you can manage your site’s translations in the Weglot cloud dashboard (you do need a Weglot account) using a visual editor so you can make manual translation edits if needed.
+Once installed and activated, Weglot automatically detects your site’s content (including invisible elements) and translates it into the language you choose.
+From there, you can manage your site’s translations in the Weglot Dashboard (you do need a Weglot account) or using the Visual Editor, so you can make manual translation edits if needed to fully localize your website.

 Weglot also comes with these powerful features: